 Close the doors on the oven and walk away.
 Time is your only obstacle to ‘strattu now.
 Every few hours go in and stir the sauce.
 It should never simmer.
 After about 5 hours, drop the heat to 200°F. Keep moving the sauce toward one container as the water evaporates.
 I try to get it all into my roasting pan by nightfall.

 Once the tomatoes get tighter than a typical pasta sauce, pull out the tomato leaves.
 It’s OK if one or two leaves are stuck in the mix, but be sure to get all the stems out.

 After that first day, meaning about 12 hours in the oven, turn the heat off and let the tomatoes sit in the oven overnight.
 They’ll be OK.
 Trust me.

-The second day, turn the oven to 200°F. Now you will need to stir every hour for another 6 to 8 hours.
+The second day, turn the oven to 200°F or put the tray out in the hot sun.
+Now you will need to stir every hour for another 6 to 8 hours.
 You will have conserva by morning, and it is this second day that turns conserva to ‘strattu.
 Toward the end of the second day, the paste will darken and will need to be folded over itself every 30 minutes or so.
 You know you are done when you can pick up the paste and knead it like clay.
 It will be brick red.